 Interested individuals are encouraged to submit an application online via the 'Apply Now' link.
 Please be aware that the application process allows for only four attachments.
 Your four application attachments should be organized to contain the following (which may require you to merge documents, such as publications):

 - Cover letter and curriculum vitae, including the name and contact information of three referees

 The University of Calgary recognizes that a diverse staff/faculty benefits and enriches the work, learning and research experiences of the entire campus and greater community.
 We are committed to removing barriers that have been historically encountered by some people in our society.
-We strive to recruit individuals who will further enhance our diversity and will support their academic and professional success while they are here; in particular, we encourage members of the four designated groups (women, Aboriginal People, persons with disabilities and members of visible minorities) to apply.
+We strive to recruit individuals who will further enhance our diversity and will support their academic and professional success while they are here; in particular, we encourage members of the four designated groups (women, Indigenous Peoples, persons with disabilities, members of visible minorities and sexual orientation and gender identities) to apply.
 All qualified candidates are encouraged to apply; however Canadians and permanent residents will be given priority.
 To ensure a fair and equitable assessment, we offer accommodation at any stage during the recruitment process to applicants with disabilities.
-Questions regarding diversity or requests for accommodation can be sent to Human Resources (firstname.lastname@example.org).
+Questions regarding diversity or requests for accommodation can be sent to Human Resources (email@example.com).

 To learn more about academic opportunities at the University of Calgary and all we have to offer, view our Academic Careers website (http://careers.ucalgary.ca/).
 For more information about the Cumming School of Medicine visit Careers in the Cumming School of Medicine (http://medicine.careers.ucalgary.ca/)